-As the owner of a residence in Daybreak, you will automatically become a member of the Residential of these documents will be made available to you, and you may arrange with Master Developer or your builder

-Association.
-The Residential Association may own, maintain and operate various common areas for the use and benefit of Daybreak residents, and may own, maintain and/or operate Daybreak's secondary water system.
+To help establish a unified, overall administration of Daybreak, Daybreak will also be governed by certain governing documents, councils and associations.
+Such documents include the Community Documents.
+Copies of these documents will be made available to you and you may arrange with Master Developer or your builder benefit of Daybreak residents, and may own, maintain and/or operate Daybreak's secondary water system.
 The Residential Association is also responsible for enforcing community-wide standards of use, maintenance and architecture and other design standards and protective covenants, conditions, restrictions, easements, liens, and charges as described in the Residential Covenant.
 The Residential Association is run by a board of directors and officers.
 The board of directors establishes the policies and rules and the officers implement those policies and perform other specific duties assigned by the board of directors.
 For an extended period of time during development of Daybreak, Master Developer will appoint a majority of the board members.
 Eventually, the entire board will be elected by and from the existing homeowners.